The Vice of Lust

 The vice of lust is a disposition of immoderate or immoral sexual desire.

 Use foresight.
-The devil knows when you are vulnerable and will attack in those moments; avoid situations where the grips of lust can more easily grab hold.
+Know your weaknesses.
+The devil knows when you are vulnerable and will attack in those moments.
+Avoid situations where the grips of lust can more easily grab hold.
+Don’t let him catch you off guard.
+Build barriers before temptation arrives.

-Lust is difficult to defeat, but by the virtues herein and Spirit within, you can defeat it.
-If you fail, be sorrowful, but don’t lose hope, or the devil wins—repent and return to the path of purity.
+Lust is difficult to defeat, but by the virtues herein and the Spirit within, you can overcome it.
+If you fall, be sorrowful, but don’t lose hope, or the devil wins—repent and return to the path of purity.
+Let not shame keep you enslaved, for the one who rises again in Christ is stronger than the one who never fell.
+In time, the gaps between failures will grow wider, and the seasons of purity will run longer until only purity remains.

 Back to Series Next Teaching